Licensing Authority in charge of issuing a Vermont Money Transmitter License (VTMTL) is the Department of Financial Regulation.

 - Trust Account authorization

-- Credit Report explanations for any MU2 individual does not or has not resided in the US for at least 5 years
+- Credit Report explanations for any MU2 individual who does not or has not resided in the US for at least 5 years

 - Audited financial statements in GAAP prepared by a CPA, dated within 90 days of your fiscal year-end for the last two years.
 The financial statement should show a net worth of $100,000 at all times.
 If the applicant is a start-up company, only an initial statement of the condition is required.